 Start by visiting the Registrar's Office website to fully understand the steps to take.
-The Financial Aid and Scholarships Office will process your aid calculation within 45 days of the withdrawal date and return unearned funds during this timeframe.
+The Financial Aid and Scholarships Office will process your aid calculation within 30 days of the withdrawal date and return unearned funds during this timeframe.
 The Financial Aid and Scholarships Office will use your withdrawal date to determine the percentage of aid earned based on the number of days since classes began to your withdrawal date.

-Financial Aid Term Offered Term Paid Adjusted Amount Term Final Subsidized Student Loan 1 $625 $619 $619 $0 Subsidized Student Loan 2 $750 $743 $743 $0 Parent Plus Loan $9,046 $8,660 $7,748 $952 Berkeley Undergraduate Scholarship $1,738 $1,738 $1,580 $158 TOTAL $11,562 $11,760 $10,690 $1110
+Financial Aid Term Offered Term Paid Adjusted Amount Term Final Subsidized Student Loan 1 $625 $619 $619 $0 Subsidized Student Loan 2 $750 $743 $743 $0 Parent Plus Loan $9,046 $8,660 $7,624 $1085 Berkeley Undergraduate Scholarship $1,738 $1,738 $1,580 $174 TOTAL $12,159 $11,760 $10,566 $1259

 - Withdrawing Before and After 60% of the Term: Examples

-Student B is a continuing student who processed a withdrawal with the Registrar after the midpoint of the semester (for 2020-21, the 50% date of the fall 20 semester is October 19, 2020, and the 50% date of the spring 2021 semester is March 13, 2021).
+Student B is a continuing student who processed a withdrawal with the Registrar after the midpoint of the semester (for 2022-23, the 50% date of the fall 22 semester is October 17, 2022, and the 50% date of the spring 2023 semester is March 11, 2023).
 The Registrar determines that the student has prorated fees/tuition of 100%, so no reduction of fees/tuition will be made.
 Student B's total fees are $7,610.50.

-Financial Aid Term Offered Term Paid Adjusted Amount Term Final Cal Grant A $6,285 $6,285 $0 $6,285 Federal Subsidized Direct Loan $2,750 $2,721 $2,516 $207 Federal SEOG Grant $200 $200 $0 $200 Federal Pell Grant $3,098 $3,098 $0 $3,098 Berkeley Undergraduate Grant $1,038 $1,038 $434 $604 TOTAL $13,371 $13,342 $2,950 $10,394
+Financial Aid Term Offered Term Paid Adjusted Amount Term Final Cal Grant A $6,552 $6,552 $0 $6,552 Federal Subsidized Direct Loan $2,750 $2,721 $2,721 $0 Federal SEOG Grant $200 $200 $0 $200 Federal Pell Grant $3,448 $3,448 $464 $2,984 Berkeley Undergraduate Grant $1,038 $1,038 $519 $519 TOTAL $13,988 $13,959 $3,704 $10,255

-Student C withdraws on November 2, 2020.
+Student C withdraws on November 2, 2022.
 Tuition/fees proration is 100% so there is no adjustment to fees.
 Since the student withdrew after the 60% mark, there is no adjustment to financial aid.

 Financial Aid Term Offered Term Paid Adjusted Amount Term Final Federal Pell Grant $2,048 $2,048 $0 $2,048 Berkeley Undergraduate Grant $7,300 $7,300 $0 $7,300 TOTAL $9,348 $9,348 $0 $9,348